Luke-Jacobs/PingPongScoring/README.md

 # PingPongScoring Overview
 This script follows a game of ping pong by using computer vision techniques and a state machine.
+This project was inspired by my curiosity of how accurately a computer algorithm could score a ping pong game - I wanted to make a proof-of-concept.
+(Oh the things one thinks about while bored at home!)
+The steps of the project were to 1) identify the ball 2) pinpoint the ball's location and 3) track the game mechanics.

+To start on identifying the ball, I knew my best bet was to use the distinct hue of the neon yellow ball as the ball's identifying factor.
+I grabbed my laptop, webcam, and camera tripod and started collecting footage of me hitting

 Here is an overview of the contained files: